MuChengChen/linebot/README.md

 <img src="https://i.imgur.com/CdcdXuu.jpg" width="40%"/> <img src="https://i.imgur.com/Szh55m5.jpg" width="40%"/>

 ### Richmenu (Make the Linebot have rich menus(圖文選單))
-* This can be create at
+* This can be done at project's folder or out of project's folder, it doesn't matter.
-1. Create a file named 'richmenu.py' and enter the following code in it.
+1. Create a file named 'richmenu.py', enter the following code in it and change some code by tips.
 Run richmenu.py on terminal, then get the richmenu id.
 ```
 # -*- coding: UTF-8 -*-
 import requests
 import json

-headers = {"Authorization":"Bearer ~your channel access token~","Content-Type":"application/json"}       # 打上你的 access token
+headers = {"Authorization":"Bearer xxxxx","Content-Type":"application/json"}       # 移除xxxxx 打上你的 access token

 body = {
     "size": {"width": 2500, "height": 1686},